Michael Chiesa: UFC 223 and Conor McGregor incident

 Chiesa was expected to face Anthony Pettis on April 7, 2018, at UFC 223; however, the bout was canceled after a backstage incident with Conor McGregor on April 5, 2018.
 McGregor threw a dolly at a UFC bus that Chiesa was traveling on and broke a window.
 Chiesa was hit by shards of glass, which opened a cut on his forehead, and needed hospitalization subsequently resulting in the fight's cancellation.

 On September 10, 2018, Chiesa told the media he has sued McGregor for assault, battery, and intentional infliction of emotional distress.
 He also sued Barclay's Center for negligence, although he didn't disclose the amounts or further details of either of the cases.
-In early 2022 news surfaced that the attornies of both fighters filed for stipulation of discontinuance with prejudice, having reached a settlement in the process.
+In early 2022 news surfaced that the attorneys of both fighters filed for stipulation of discontinuance with prejudice, having reached a settlement in the process.

 The bout with Pettis was rescheduled to UFC 226.
 At weight-ins, Chiesa weighed in at 157.5 pounds, 1.5 pounds over the lightweight limit of 156 pounds.
 As a result, the fight proceeded at a catchweight bout and Chiesa forfeited 30% of his purse to Pettis.
 Chiesa lost the fight via submission in round two.
 Shortly after the loss, Chiesa announced going up to welterweight division.